 The STOP button stops the VI after the VI completes the current iteration.
 The Abort Execution button, shown at left, stops the VI immediately, before the VI finishes the current iteration.
 Aborting a VI that uses external resources, such as external hardware, might leave the resources in an unknown state by not resetting or releasing them properly.
-Design VIs with a stop button to avoid this problem.
+Design the VIs you create with a stop button to avoid this problem.